mliew21396/remote-work-u3/week-9/JavaScript/translate-to-js/readme.md

 - Create, add properties to, delete properties from, and access values from JavaScript Object literals

 ## Summary:
-Find a ruby challenge you particularly enjoyed.
+Find a Ruby challenge you particularly enjoyed.
 Then solve it again using JavaScript.

 ## Release 0: Write your Tests
 Write [Driver Test Code](https://github.com/Devbootcamp/phase-0-handbook/blob/master/coding-references/driver-code.md) in JS!